Schnaz/GMS_Projects/README.md

 > - Hotfix is my first metroidvania, it was done for a game jam with a theme of rebuild and repair
 > - ScrapClient is a 3D model maker that is barely functional, it has a couple of nifty features, but uses a weird custom made model type
 > - Twisted world was my second metroidvania, where I took the screen flipping code from my first game and used it for gravity altering shenanigans
+> - Match 3 was my attempt at a top down match 3D zeldalike.
+Currently all thats implemented is a system where two players can battle to test out the system.
 > - Sinspiel is my first attempt at a 3D game.
 Its built off of snidr's colmesh demo, but I've already added some nice features like gravity alteration and map construction from the room editor.